 This is also a low risk, minimally invasive procedure, suitable for all ages and skin types.
 A wide range of substance reactions can be tested, from chemicals at work, to cosmetics, to apparently safe household items.

-We provide patch testing in London at both our dermatology clinics.
-An essential tool to support our patients and help to eliminate their skin conditions.
+We provide patch testing in London as an essential dermatology tool, to support our patients and help to eliminate their skin conditions.